Prince Harry’s Engagement To Meghan Markle Could Be Around The Corner [Rumor]

 Although Prince Harry is a prince, Markle wouldn’t get the title of Princess if she marries Harry.
 The title “princess” is given only to those who are born into the title.
 Princess Charlotte, the daughter of Prince William and Middleton, was born into this title.

-When Middleton got married with Prince William, she immediately became Her Royal Highness, Catherine Duchess of Cambridge.
+When Middleton got married to Prince William, she immediately became Her Royal Highness, Catherine Duchess of Cambridge.
 Does it mean that Markle would get a similar title if she married Prince Harry?
 Not necessarily.

 Meghan Markle gets her yoga on back in Toronto after her wedding date with Prince Harry in Jamaica: https://t.co/APGa5AA8km pic.twitter.com/nu9LAUkKCS